alexch/codelikethis/public/lessons/javascript/take_a_minute_to_refactor_winner.md

 <!VIDEO WqSTBVgrxKY>

-so now that we have a generalized checkCells function

-we want to start using that new checkCells function from all the other check functions
+So now that we have a generalized `checkCells` function, we want to start using that new `checkCells` function from all the other check functions.

-Our editor doesn't have a way to instantly replace similar code with a call to our new function, but that's okay, we can do it by hand.
+Our editor doesn't have a way to instantly replace similar code with a call to our new function, but that's okay; we can do it by hand.

 If I was inspired, I could use a regular expression and search-and-replace, but it's usually faster to do it manually.

-And doing it manually is actually a good way to find bugs! like this one I had inside checkLeftColumn... the original code "accidentally" compared 4 cells, not 3, but it was hard to see.
+And doing it manually is actually a good way to find bugs!
+Like this bug I had inside `checkLeftColumn`... the original code "accidentally" compared 4 cells, not 3, but it was hard to see.

 ```javascript
   function checkCells(cell1, cell2, cell3) {